 A skeptic may say, “If a person comes back to life, he wasn’t dead!”
 Of course, the modern skeptic believes that miracles don’t happen; they can’t happen based on a naturalistic worldview.
 So anyone who comes back to life wasn’t dead – because it couldn’t have been a miracle.

+Regardless, this is the most reliable measure we have for death.
+Whether NDEs are miracles is another story, but something is going on that naturalists can’t explain within a naturalistic framework.
 NDEs challenge the naturalistic worldview.
-Whether NDEs are miracles is another story, but something is going on that naturalists can’t explain within a naturalistic framework.

-Typical NDEs include an out of body experience that begins with a bird’s eye view above their own bodies.
+Typical NDEs include an out of body experience that begins with a bird’s eye view of the body of the person who had the NDE.
 The body may or may not be immediately recognizable.
-Many people experience leaving the area of their bodies and “coming upon” family or people gathered in a separate location, maybe down the hall, on a different story of the same building or even in a completely different location from the body.
+Many people experience leaving the area of their bodies and “coming upon” family or people gathered in a separate location, maybe down the hall, on a different story of the same building or even in a completely different, remote location from the body.

 Another example includes a female doctor who changed out of her hospital scrubs to attend a Christmas party.
 She had borrowed a broach from a friend.
 She had just put the broach on when there was a signal code.
-She responded to it and helped resuscitate a guy.
-She later attended the party, and she gave the broach back to her friend when the party was over.
+She responded to it and helped resuscitate the made who had “coded”.
+After he was revived, she attended the party, and she gave the broach back to her friend when the party was over.

 The doctors wrote down all the details, including what her siblings were playing with and what her mother cooked for dinner as she described them.
 When they family came to visit her, the doctors asked about the details without telling them what their daughter had described.
 They confirmed all of it!